jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Charda.md

 RacialMods:
 Languages: Aklo, Undercommon
 SQ: amphibious, cold vigor, overwhelming
+SpecialAbilities:
+  Black Bile (Su): >
-SpecialAbilities: Black Bile (Su) A charda's body seethes with freezing black bile.
+    A charda's body seethes with freezing black bile.
 Its supernaturally cold, black bile is the source of the additional cold damage when a charda bites a creature.
 As a standard action, a charda can expel its full store of bile as a breath weapon that can take the form of a 60-foot line or a 30-foot cone.
 All creatures in this area take 8d6 points of cold damage (DC 18 Reflex half ).
 A charda can use this breath weapon once every 1d4 rounds-while its black bile is recharging, it does not deal additional cold damage with its bite.
 The save DC is Constitution-based.
+  Cold Vigor (Ex): >
-Cold Vigor (Ex) When a charda is in a cold environment, it becomes more animated and gains a +1 racial bonus on attack rolls and weapon damage rolls.
-Overwhelming (Ex) A charda gains a +8 racial bonus on bull rush and trip attacks.
+    When a charda is in a cold environment, it becomes more animated and gains a +1 racial bonus on attack rolls and weapon damage rolls.
+  Overwhelming (Ex): >
+    A charda gains a +8 racial bonus on bull rush and trip attacks.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: